In this article, I take a look at the best toothbrushes for newborns, babies and toddlers.

 All of the content has been medically approved by our in-house dentists.

-We’ll jump straight into our recommendations, but if you would like more insight and detail when it comes to choosing baby’s first toothbrush, check out our buyer’s guide a bit further down.
+I’ll jump straight into a list of my recommendations, but if you would like more insight and detail when it comes to choosing baby’s first toothbrush, check out my buyer’s guide a bit further down.